Less is More

 Turning participation into power

-Political action targets the one thing politicians value most: power.
-Influence comes from being inside the process, not just observing it.
-Citizens can join, stand, and serve in ways that shift party priorities, improve candidate quality, and tighten accountability.
-Real reform starts when organised voters become organised participants.
+Participation is power.
+Political action targets what politicians value most: control over decisions.
+Influence comes from being inside the process, not watching from the sidelines.
+When citizens join, stand, and serve, they shift priorities, improve candidates, and tighten accountability.

 Example Actions

-• Stand for office that sets real policy: parish or town council, local authority, school board or governor, health and policing oversight, or party conference delegate.
+• Stand for offices that set policy: parish or town council, local authority, school governor or board, health or policing oversight, or party conference delegate.

 • Serve as an election official: poll worker or election judge in the USA, polling staff in the UK.
-Observe counts and file formal challenges where rules allow.
+Observe counts and lodge formal challenges where rules allow.

-• Submit evidence to Parliamentary or Congressional committees and city or county hearings.
-Well-written submissions often shape reports and amendments.
+• Submit evidence to Parliamentary or Congressional committees and local hearings.
+Clear written submissions can shape reports and amendments.

-• Support or run independent and local-slate campaigns where party structures block reform.
-Focus on a tight, deliverable platform
+• Support or run tightly focused independent or local-slate campaigns where party structures block reform.

-• Where available, use recalls, referendums, initiatives, or binding local ballots.
-Know the thresholds, timelines, and form requirements before you start.
+• Use recalls, referendums, initiatives, and binding local ballots where they exist, knowing thresholds and timelines before you start.

 Copyright © 2025 - All Rights Reserved.